neumino/thinky/README.md

 ### TODO
 - Add events methods on Model
 - Add more complex queries
+- Decide what to do with null (does it throw when checked against a Number?)
+- Joins
+- Premises?
 - Do not drain the pool when poolMin/poolMax are changed
 - Write examples